mgastner/cartogram-cpp/README.md

 apt install -y g++-11 build-essential cmake libboost-all-dev nlohmann-json3-dev libomp-dev libfftw3-dev libcairo2-dev
 ```

-### Using WSL (Windows Subsystem for Linux)
+### Windows (Using WSL)

 For Windows users, we recommend using our program through Windows Subsystem for Linux (WSL).

 Please install [Ubuntu](https://apps.microsoft.com/detail/9pdxgncfsczv) from the Microsoft Store, and then follow the same instructions as for Debian-based distributions (found above).

-We recommend you to compile anywhere outside the `/mnt` directory, as compiling in the `/mnt` directory may lead to unexpected behavior.
+We recommend you to compile outside the `/mnt` directory, as compiling in the `/mnt` directory may lead to unexpected behavior.

 ### Installation